rticau/ScreenCapLibrary/README.rst

 Features to be implemented in the future:

-    - Possibility to run keywords in background
-    - Configurable monitor screen grabbing
+    - Configurable monitor screen grabbing for screenshots and recording
-    - Video capture support

 Documentation
 -------------